isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The Pulse of Malayan Literature .md

 </span>

 <img style="width: 360px; height: 400px;" src="/images/vol-11-issue-4/pulse-of-malayan-literature/P1.JPG">
-<div style="background-color: white;">Pulse is notable for being the first
-published collection of English verse by a local poet and is said to have heralded the start of a Singaporean/Malayan style of poetry.
-Image
+<div style="background-color: white;"><i>Pulse</i> is notable for being the first published collection of English verse by a local poet and is said to have heralded the start of a Singaporean/Malayan style of poetry. <i>Image
 source: National Library Board, Singapore.</i></div>